What is Generative AI: Exploring Examples, Use Cases, and Models

 How does Simform power AI-based virtual agents for businesses?

-Artificial Intelligence algorithms are not new, but generative AI has been empowering a new way of using this technology for business automation.
+AI algorithms are not new, but generative AI has been empowering a new way of using this technology for business automation.
 Companies can now generate unique data rapidly, engage customers, and provide personalized content.

 The most attractive use case of generative AI is a virtual agent that offers natural language conversation with customers.